> worldwide public holidays

-A decade ago (30-Oct-2006 and 08-Oct-2006), the House of Commons bill C-354, An Act to amend the Holidays Act (Remembrance Day) got its first reading and would have made November 11 a legal holiday observed throughout Canada, stipulating that when November 11 is a Sunday, November 12 would be a legal holiday observed throughout Canada.
+A decade ago (2006-10-30 and 2006-10-08), the House of Commons bill C-354, An Act to amend the Holidays Act (Remembrance Day) got its first reading and would have made November 11 a legal holiday observed throughout Canada, stipulating that when November 11 is a Sunday, November 12 would be a legal holiday observed throughout Canada.
 But that bill got nowhere.

 Currently, in Canada, six provinces and three territories mark Remembrance Day as a paid general holiday (Alberta, British Columbia, New Brunswick, Newfoundland, Northwest Territories and Nunavut, Prince Edward Island, Saskatchewan, Yukon), but these represent less than half of Canada's population, with Ontario, Quebec, Manitoba and Nova Scotia not recognizing Remembrance Day as an official paid statutory holiday.

 The passage of Bill C-311 does not make Remembrance Day a national non-working public holiday in Canada, as provinces are the ones who determine public holidays in Canada.